gelisam/my-tab-mover/README.md

 can be moved by opening the context menu on a tab belonging to a group of highlighted tabs (highlighting multiple tabs is possible starting from Firefox 62 if the preference browser.tabs.multiselect is set to "true").

+In order to open a link to an existing window, right-click a link, open the submenu named "Open Link in Another Window" and select a window from that submenu.

 ## Future Plans